-- 1.21 The Provider ensures that adults who care and educate the children or having unsupervised access to them, are suitable to do so.
-Providers will ensure all information requested by the States Early Years Team in order to establish their suitability and the suitability of their staff and volunteers is complied with.
-Checks will include completing the following BEFORE the practitioner begins employment:

-- Registration Form

-- A Disclosure and Barring Service (DBS)

-- Health check from GP

-- Services for Children and Young People Check

-- 2 personal references
+- 1.21 Childminders will ensure all information requested by the States Early Years Team in order to establish their suitability and compliance.
+The childminder and any other person over the age of 16, living or regularly present in the household, will undergo a vetting procedure as required in order to establish their suitability.
+Checks will include completing the following BEFORE the practitioner begins employment: - Registration Form - An Enhanced Disclosure and Barring Service Form (DBS) - Health check from GP - Services for Children and Young People Check - 2 personal references

-Checks should be completed before they commence working with children.
-This requirement applies to all staff and volunteers including work experience students, but not to those aged under 16 working for short periods only and are not left unsupervised with children.
+Checks should be completed BEFORE they commence working with children.
+This requirement applies to volunteers including work experience students, but not to those aged under 16 working for short periods only and are not left unsupervised with children.